 Contributions may be setup on a reoccurring monthly basis online at www.ipsf.net.
 A gift paid in installments can ease the financial strain of a one-time donation and afford the donor the opportunity to make a larger contribution over time.

 What is the difference between PTA and IPSF?

 Although separate organizations, IPSF and Irvine Unified Council PTA share one common goal: work with IUSD to ensure excellence in education.
 While PTA’s primary mission is advocacy, they also raise funds to support individual schools.
 IPSF’s primary mission is to provide programs and funding to support district-wide programs at every school.
 With our different structures, Irvine has great opportunities to support both and together give students what they need to succeed.

 What IPSF does:

 IPSF’s annual grant to IUSD pays for staff expenses such as teacher salaries.
-For example, teachers, instructional assistants, music specialists, nurses, and athletic trainers were funded in part by IPSF in 2016-17.
+For example, teachers, instructional assistants, mental health professionals, nurses, and athletic trainers were funded in part by IPSF in 2018-19.
 IPSF programs take place at schools throughout the district, ensuring equal access for all students.
 For example, Afterschool Classroom Enrichment (ACE), Summer Enrichment Academy (SEA), and Instrument Rental.
 All donations to IPSF are eligible to be matched by the City of Irvine.